felix2000jp/spring-boot-template/README.md

 ### GitHub actions - CI/CD Workflow

-This workflow is made of 4 different jobs and its intent is to scan the code for vulnerabilities, build and test your changes and then to build a docker image with the resulting JAR file and push it to docker hub, finally it will deploy your image.
+This workflow is made of 4 different jobs and its intent is to scan the code for vulnerabilities, build and test your changes and then to build a docker image with the resulting JAR file and push it to a registry.

 #### Build and test the code

-This is the **first** job in this workflow.

 It sets up temurin JDK and maven and then runs the command "mvn clean verify".
-This command will compile the code, test it, package it in a JAR file and run code analysis performed by sonar.
+This command will compile the code, test it, package it in a JAR file.
 It then uploads the resulting JAR file, so it can be used in other jobs.

 #### Build and push the image

 This job is dependent on [Build and test the code](#build-and-test-the-code).

 It downloads the JAR file artifact and build a docker image with it.
-After building the image it pushes it to the digital ocean registry.
+After building the image it pushes it to the registry.
 This step is configured to only run it is running on the main branch.

 #### Deploy the Application